keewenaw/dvwa-guide-2019/low/Challenge 2: Command Injection.md

 <img src="https://github.com/mrudy/dvwa-guide-2019/blob/master/low/screenshots/exectestbad.png" width="500">

-So it seems that the code takes our input, passes it as an argument to the command <b>ping</b>, and executes the string <b>ping [input]</b>.
+So it seems that the code takes our input, passes it as an argument to the command <b>ping</b>, and executes the string "<b>ping [input]</b>".
 If it works, we'll see the unformatted output of the command.
 If it doesn't, we'll see nothing.
 That's useful information, since we can easily tell if our future command injection is working sucessfully based on the output we see.

 Now that we know how the code works, we need to figure out two things: which commands to execute, and how to chain them together in a way that all commands execute and display their output successfully.